 Early Bird Rate (before 5th February 2018) - £350

 Full Rate (from 6th February 2018) - £400

 Who Should Attend?

-Practitioners from all business sectors, size/type of organization, geographical region/national contexts.
+Business Leaders and Practitioners from all business sectors, size/type of organization, geographical region/national contexts.

 Academics from all disciplinary areas, for example: marketing, economics, operations, accounting and finance, organizational behaviour, sociology, psychology, theology and religion, history, geography and human resource management.